Redperij/ChirpStack-server-devices-manager/README.md

 Scripts overview.

-  - [adddev.sh](https://github.com/Redperij/ChirpStack-server-devices-manager/blob/main/adddev.sh) script reads the specified spreadsheet, checks the validity of entries, configures devices on the server and writes app keys back to the spreadsheet.
+  - [adddev.sh](https://github.com/Redperij/ChirpStack-server-devices-manager/blob/main/adddev.sh) reads the specified spreadsheet, checks the validity of entries, configures devices on the server and writes app keys back to the spreadsheet.
 Application name on the server corresponds to the spreadsheet name, if there is no such app on the server, it will create one.
 It will not overwrite the existing devices (same name and eui), script will only take care of their app-keys, copying the existing ones or creating new keys, if the app-key field was blank.
-  - [deldev.sh](https://github.com/Redperij/ChirpStack-server-devices-manager/blob/main/deldev.sh) script reads the specified spreadsheet, checks the validity of entries and cleans the application table of the specified devices.
+  - [deldev.sh](https://github.com/Redperij/ChirpStack-server-devices-manager/blob/main/deldev.sh) reads the specified spreadsheet, checks the validity of entries and cleans the application table of the specified devices.
-  - [delalldev.sh](https://github.com/Redperij/ChirpStack-server-devices-manager/blob/main/delalldev.sh) script omits spreadsheet step and cleans the application table of all devices. -s specifies only the app name in this case.
+  - [delalldev.sh](https://github.com/Redperij/ChirpStack-server-devices-manager/blob/main/delalldev.sh) omits spreadsheet step and cleans the application table of all devices. -s specifies only the app name in this case.
-  - [delapp.sh](https://github.com/Redperij/ChirpStack-server-devices-manager/blob/main/delapp.sh) script omits spreadsheet step and deletes the application on the server. -s specifies only the app name in this case.
+  - [delapp.sh](https://github.com/Redperij/ChirpStack-server-devices-manager/blob/main/delapp.sh) omits spreadsheet step and deletes the application on the server. -s specifies only the app name in this case.
+  - [dumpapp.sh](https://github.com/Redperij/ChirpStack-server-devices-manager/blob/main/dumpapp.sh) get contents of the application devices table and writes names, euis and app-keys to the spreadsheet. **BE CAREFUL, CONTENTS OF THE WORKSHEET WILL BE LOST!** (Thus, -w option is **mandatory** for this specific script.)

 If you use Windows, then take a look at the last line of every script, it is exactly what you want to run, change the values given to variables (-v option) and run the command.
 Scripts don't handle mentioned actions on their own, it is done through the robot tasks and python scripts, so running the robot command directly has the same effect as running the shell script, which serves only as simplification of the robot command.